Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Method

 \subsection{Dimensionally-decomposed convolutions}

 Streaming LiDAR methods commonly adopt polar representations to reduce the computational and memory overhead of cuboid voxelization \cite{polarstream}, while better aligning with the anisotropic sparsity of point clouds \cite{partner}.
-However, this representation introduces significant feature distortion.
-As illustrated in Figure~\ref{fig:distortion_a}, objects of similar physical size may be drastically warped in the polar view.
+However, this representation introduces spatial distortion, where objects of similar physical size may be drastically warped in the polar view.
 This distortion undermines the assumption of translation invariance on which convolution-based methods rely, decreasing kernel generalizability.
 Despite this, convolutions remain prevalent due to their speed, efficiency, and capacity to expand the effective receptive field for modeling long-range dependencies -- an essential trait for handling sparse LiDAR data \cite{SAFDNet}.
 Consequently, prior polar-based approaches retain convolutional backbones but require substantial post-processing, such as parameterized bilinear sampling \cite{polarstream} or keypoint attention \cite{partner}, to compensate for the accumulated distortion.